Skip to content

 For British Citizens, there is the popular option of a Working Holiday Visa of up to 23 months to work or study in New Zealand if you’re aged between 18 and 30.
 But read below for the basics of the many other options available to you for living and working in New Zealand long-term.

-Talent Work Visa - If you have a job offer from accredited New Zealand employer, this visa is for you.
-With it, you can work for two years then apply to live in New Zealand permanently.
-Job offer must be full time, and pay more than NZ$55,000 a year.
-Can lead to subsequent resident visa.
+If you have a job offer from an accredited New Zealand employer, this visa is for you.
+With it, you can work for two years and then apply to live in New Zealand permanently.
+Job offers must be full-time, and pay more than NZ$55,000 a year.
+This can lead to a subsequent resident visa.

 Resident Visas in New Zealand

-Talent Resident Visa – If you Hold a Talent Work Visa, and have worked for an accredited employer for more than 2 years, you can apply for permanent residency.
+If you hold a Talent Work Visa and have worked for an accredited employer for more than 2 years, you can apply for permanent residency.

 New Zealand Citizenship